Template:PT3 PYTHON SBC TRM

 Running a Program Automatically

-To run a Python script as a standalone application, you will need to add a line called a "shebang" to the top of the script, with the path to your Python executable.
-If you have followed the steps in this guide, the line will be:
+To run a Python script as a standalone application or to run it in the web interface, you will need to add a line to the top of the script with the path to your Python executable.
+If you have followed the steps in this guide, it will be:

 #!/usr/bin/python